CpanelInc/ea-podman/DESIGN.md

 Make the most common things consistent and simpler to do.

-User can still call `podman` and `systclt` however they wish, we just offer a simpler more consistent interface for the commone things.
+User can still call `podman` and `systclt` however they wish, we just offer a simpler more consistent interface for the common things.

 e.g. `ea-podman restart ea-tomcat100.dantest.42` instead of `systemctl --user restart container-ea-tomcat100.dantest.42.service`
 * **Note**: they can still do the full `systemctl` if they really really want to.